Anthony Furey - vocals, acoustic guitar, electric guitar, multi instrumentalist

 Paul Butler - vocals, piano, multi instrumentalist

-The Young Folk primarily consists of a creative triangle with Anthony Furey at its apex joined by Paul Butler and Tony McLoughlin as singer/songwriters of exceptional talent in their own right.
-The trio are joined by Alex Borwick for most of their live shows enabling TYF to fully flex their musical muscle.
+The Young Folk primarily consists of a creative triangle with Anthony Furey at its apex joined by Paul Butler and Alex Borwick as singer/songwriters of exceptional talent in their own right.
+The trio are joined by Marc Aubele for most of their live shows enabling TYF to fully flex their musical muscle.
 The Young Folk are signed to UK’s Pixie Pace Records – an imprint label of the leading world and folk music label, ARC Music – through which they released their debut album worldwide, The Little Battle in 2014 which went straight into No 2 in the Dutch charts and top 10 in Irish charts.
 Their new single – When Morning came – is scheduled for release in Australia early 2017 and is lifted from their new studio album First Sign of Morning.

 Their commitment to writing lyrics relating to real issues concerning family, childhood memories and times of great personal value resonate with audiences immediately.
 The Young Folk are known for their immaculate harmonies and sing tales of times that impacted on their lives with a commitment that is hard to match and easy to fall in love with.